-(5) Section 40 shall apply to an illicit device, product, component or service mentioned in subsection (1) as it applies to infringing copies.
+(2) Section 38 shall apply to an illicit device or means mentioned in subsection (1) as it applies to infringing copies.

-(6) The owner of copyright in a work, shall also be entitled to the damages for infringement provided for by subsection 33(1) and subsection 40(1)(d), where-
+(3) The owner of copyright in a work shall also be entitled to the damages for infringement provided for by sections 31(1) and 38(1)(d), where-

-- (a) authorized copies of the work have been made and offered for sale or rental in an electronic form, combined with a copyprotection or copy-management device or means, and a device or means specifically designed or adapted to circumvent the said device or means, is made or imported for sale or rental; - (b) the work is authorized for inclusion in an encrypted program broadcast, or otherwise communicated to the public, including by satellite, and a device or means enabling, or assisting the reception of the program, by those who are not entitled to receive the program, is made or imported for sale or rental.
+(a) authorized copies of the work have been made and offered for sale or rental in an electronic form combined with a copy-protection or copy-management device or means, and a device or means specifically designed or adapted to circumvent the said device or means is made or imported for sale or rental;

+(b) the work is authorized for inclusion in an encrypted program broadcast or otherwise communicated to the public, including by satellite, and a device or means enabling or assisting the reception of the program by those who are not entitled to receive the program is made or imported for sale or rental.